edose/pylcg/README.md

 To see the **_WebObs observations_** for this star, click the "Observations" button.

 The _**Toolbar**_ (at lower left from the plot) has seven buttons.
 Let me cover them in a special order so you'll understand right away how they work together:
 * The magnifying glass (5th button) is ZOOM, the button most often used.
-Click the zoom icon then just drag a rectangle inside the plot, and the rectangle will zoom to full plot size.
+Click the zoom icon, then just drag a rectangle inside the plot, and the rectangle will zoom to full plot size.
 You can repeat this zooming as many times as you like.
 * The left arrow (2nd button) goes back one zoom level.
 So never fear a zoom--if you don't like it, just hit the left arrow.
 * The right arrow (3rd button) goes forward one zoom level if any.
 * The home icon (1st button) resets the plot to your original scales.